Ahmad-Hazrati/Smart-Kids-Quiz/README.md

 ![White](/assets/images/readme/white_color.png)

 - Pacific Blue (#0086d2) color is used as text and background color for most part of this website.
-This color has an eye catching effect and almost all children like it.
+This color has an eye catching effect and almost all kids like it.

 ![Pacific Blue](/assets/images/readme/pacific_blue_color.png)